CleverTap Query Language

 - Advanced event filters

-When specifying common profile property or advanced event based filters, the base query can be omitted for target creation & people export APIs, and defaults to all events over the past 365 days.
+When specifying common profile properties or advanced event-based filters, the base query can be omitted for target creation & people export APIs, and defaults to all events over the past 365 days.

 Base event query is mandatory for the event export API in all cases.